bonniesimon/logseq-hackernews-feed/README.md

 pnpm build
 ```

-## Things to keep in mind
+NOTE:

-Reload the plugin after each reload (save in vscode when pnpm dev is running)
+Reload the plugin after each change in code (For eg: when pnpm dev is running and you make a change in code and save it, you should reload the plugin)
+`t p` - shortcut to open the plugin page in logseq (saves you a few extra clicks)